 - First two to three days: Steady improvement of swelling and reduction of pain.

 - One week: Any remaining stitches can be removed.

 - Seven to 10 days: Any remaining stiffness and soreness should go away.

 - Two weeks: Any lingering bruising of the face should abate.

-With specific questions about the recovery timeline, feel free to contact our doctors in Pekin, IL at your convenience.
+With specific questions about the recovery timeline, feel free to contact our doctors in North Pekin at your convenience.

 How Long Should I Expect to Be Out of School or Work?

 It is a good idea to plan to stay home from school or work (and to avoid driving) for at least one or two days following wisdom teeth removal surgery.